qmk/qmk_firmware/keyboards/handwired/dactyl_manuform/readme.md

 The 3 wires of the TRS/TRRS cable need to connect GND, VCC, and digital pin 3 (i.e.
 PD0 on the ATmega32u4) between the two Pro Micros.

-Next, wire your key matrix to any of the remaining 17 IO pins of the pro micro and modify the `matrix.c` accordingly.

 The wiring for serial:

 ![serial wiring](https://i.imgur.com/C3D1GAQ.png)